software/hoardy-web/./extension/page/help.org

 Doing that will generate and capture snapshots of raw HTML’s or XML’s for each frame contained in the currently active tab.
 (Reqres-wise they will be 200 OK responses, but with protocol set to SNAPSHOT and method set to DOM.)

-You can also do that for all open tabs at once by pressing that button.
+You can also do that for all open tabs for which this setting is enabled all at once by pressing that button.

 How can I make Hoardy-Web capture a web page completely, especially when parts of it are loaded lazily?